by Bill McBride on 1/02/2013 01:30:00 PM

-From CoreLogic: CoreLogic® Reports Shadow Inventory Continues to Decline in July 2012
+From CoreLogic: CoreLogic® Reports Shadow Inventory Continues Decline in October 2012

-CoreLogic ... reported today that the current residential shadow inventory as of July 2012 fell to 2.3 million units, representing a supply of six months.
-This was a 10.2 percent drop from July 2011, when shadow inventory stood at 2.6 million units, which is approximately the same level the country was experiencing in March 2009.
-Currently, the flow of new seriously delinquent (90 days or more) loans into the shadow inventory has been roughly offset by the equal volume of distressed (short and real estate owned) sales.Click on graph for larger image.
+CoreLogic ... reported today that the current residential shadow inventory as of October 2012 fell to 2.3 million units, representing a supply of seven months.
+The October inventory level represents a 12.3 percent drop from October 2011, when shadow inventory stood at 2.6 million units.Click on graph for larger image.

 CoreLogic estimates the current stock of properties in the shadow inventory, also known as pending supply, by calculating the number of properties that are seriously delinquent, in foreclosure and held as real estate owned (REO) by mortgage servicers but not currently listed on multiple listing services (MLSs).
-Roll rates are the transition rates of loans from one state of performance to the next.
-Beginning with this report, cure rates are factored in as well to capture the rise in foreclosure timelines and further enhance the accuracy of the shadow inventory analysis.
-Transition rates of “delinquency to foreclosure” and “foreclosure to REO” are used to identify the currently distressed non-listed properties most likely to become REO properties.
+Transition rates of “delinquency to foreclosure” and “foreclosure to REO” are used to identify the currently distressed unlisted properties most likely to become REO properties.
 Properties that are not yet delinquent but may become delinquent in the future are not included in the estimate of the current shadow inventory.
-Shadow inventory is typically not included in the official metrics of unsold inventory.
+Shadow inventory is typically not included in the official reporting measurements of unsold inventory.

 This graph from CoreLogic shows the breakdown of "shadow inventory" by category.